 Well, I knew I probably shouldn’t mess with a good thing, but I just had to.
 I axed the chopped celery and added a can of cream of chicken soup and a can of cream of celery soup and I think it’s divine.

 In my book, mama’s dressing is still the best dressing in the south.
-But then, she’s still the best cook in the south!
+But then, she was the best cook in the south!
 And I pray that I inherited a tiny bit of her good cooking abilities.

 Mom’s Cornbread Dressing

 The kids are quick to call dibs on any leftover dressing.
 Daughter #2 doesn’t like onions, so right before I add the onions, I take out some dressing and place it in a ramekin.

 When I get ready to bake the dressing, I add a little stock to the dressing in the ramekin for my daughter.
 I’m sweet like that.
 Wink.